 Once you reach this place, you will have to spend some more on the yak and porters, who will transfer your gears and supplies to the Everest Base camp from where you will begin your trek forward.

-On the way you will spend some more on food tea and accommodation.
+On the way, you will spend some more on food tea and accommodation.

 - The permits

 The permits can be acquired both in Tibet as well as Nepal.
 In Nepal, a permit would cost you anywhere around $11,000, this will include the workings of a local company at achieving these permits, a refundable cash deposit, and the permit from a liaison officer.
 On top of all this, if you’d like to add evacuation costs, it’s all up to you.
 And if you’d like to add a cancellation policy, it is up to you.
 The evacuation costs include the services of evacuation in case of emergency or upon calling.
-And the cancellation policy allows a person to a 100% reimbursing in case of early ending of the Everest trip.
+And the cancellation policy allows a person to a 100% reimbursed in case of the early ending of the Everest trip.

 - The gears

-To climb the Everest you must have the most top-notch gears to make it a possibility.
+To climb Everest you must have the most top-notch gears to make it a possibility.
 The gears are the things that will ensure a safe trek up the mountain.